by Lady H

 A discrete cough from DS Forster pulls me back to the present and I drag my eyes away from the kitchen and up to his face, replying “It's Luce.”

 “Luce, can you tell me where you were at around two am this morning?”
 He changes the question slightly, as if it makes it easier to answer.
 It doesn't.

 I'm not looking up at anyone in the room, instead I'm staring and picking at the dried-up scabs on my knees, causing fresh blood to dribble out of the cuts.
 It doesn't really hurt and gives me something to give my attention; anything but concentrating on the conversation I'm about to have in front of my dad.
 I feel like a naughty child, not a future university student.

 “And what time did you leave Castle?”
+The officer continues.

 “I don't know.”
 I reply honestly.

 “What time did you leave the complex?”
 DS Forster begins his grilling in earnest.
 I wonder if they’re going to do the good cop bad cop routine, or if that’s just for the movies.
 His colleague hasn’t uttered a single word yet.

 “I don't know that either, I lost my phone.”
 As soon as I say it, I wish I hadn't.
 Dad really is going to kill me, but I feel like I need to offer some explanation for my lack of knowledge.

 “Can you give me a rough estimate?”

 “Erm,” I start, clearing my sandpaper throat again.
 I think I need some more paracetamol.
 “I'd say I left Castle at about three o'clock, and the complex ten minutes after?”
 I don’t have much experience with the police, but I know enough to know you’re not supposed to answer questions posed with further questions.